 But also, we don’t need to be judging each other.

 You shouldn’t have to be embarrassed that you are nailing this mom thing.
-You can take pride in a job well done without coming across as braggy, and you can tell your friends about what your life is like without people thinking you’re an asshole.
+You can take pride in a job well done without coming across as braggy, and you can tell your friends about what your life is like without people thinking you’re a jerk.
 Make your kids smoothies, or kale, or hash browns from scratch.
 Take them to the park, be screen-free, do an arts and crafts project every day.
-It’s okay to be a hot mess somedays, or all the days, but it’s also okay not to be.
-And unless you’re being a dick about it, you shouldn’t have to hear that you have too much time or your hands, or that you’re making everyone else look bad, or whatever it is that people might say to ward off their own insecurity.
+It’s okay to be a hot mess some days, or all the days, but it’s also okay not to be.
+And unless you’re being a total snob about it, you shouldn’t have to hear that you have too much time or your hands, or that you’re making everyone else look bad, or whatever it is that people might say to ward off their own insecurity.
 You’re doing fine, mama.
-More than fine.
+More than fine; you’re #MomGoals over there.
 And frankly, we’re a little jealous.

 And as for the rest of us- if another mom mentions that she is nailing this parenting thing, try to rein in your judgement and applaud her.
 Literally or figuratively.
 Because maybe tomorrow, you’ll be the badass making smoothies, and you’ll want a slow clap of your own.